hanabi/hanabi.github.io/misc/deleted-conventions.md

 - However, in an extremely difficult variant, or in a situation where a previous player has blundered, it might fall to one player to save the next player's critical chop card.
 In this situation, they might not be able to perform a _Scream Discard_, because they might not have any playable cards.
 And they might not be able to perform a _Scream Blind-Play_, because if the team is at 2 strikes, then the game would immediately end.
 - In this situation, the player can discard a card one-away from their chop as a _Skipped Scream Discard_.
 This convention is normally only used in 2-player games, because it is very unsafe, risking the discard of a critical card.
 - It is common for players to accidentally _Chop Move_ a card.
 Thus, the _Skipped Scream Discard_ interpretation should almost never be entertained, simply because of how rarely it is actually needed.
-- Furthermore, this move should never be performed if there is a non-expert player playing or if it is likely to be interpreted as a mistake.
 - This convention was deleted due to lack of use (outside of 2-player games).

 ### Order Ejection